ComparisonAugust 7, 20268 min read

 A Better All-Around Alternative: PrivacyOn

 PrivacyOn is a dedicated privacy service purpose-built for the two tasks above.
 It continuously scans 100+ data brokers, submits removal requests, verifies removal, and re-checks periodically.
-It includes dark web monitoring on every plan, offers family plans covering up to 5 people, and starts at just $8.33 per month.
+It includes dark-web monitoring on every plan, offers family plans covering up to 5 people, and starts at just $8.33/month.

 PrivacyOn is the better foundation

 PrivacyOn removes your personal information from 100+ data brokers and monitors the dark web, protecting up to 5 family members on a single plan.
-It is a dedicated privacy service, transparent, and always running in the background.
-Start at $8.33/month.
+It's dedicated, transparent, and always running in the background.
+Plans from $8.33/month — free scan first.

 Yes, if: